-We usually recommend folks start their research by reading about different investment strategies like 'buy and hold', 'diversification' and 'dollar-cost averaging' to build an understanding of good investment behaviour.
-We've written a blog on this topic that might be helpful.
+We usually recommend starting your research by reading about different investment strategies to build an understanding of different investing behaviours;

-Some other Hatch blog posts that are handy for newer investors:
+Some other Hatch articles that are handy for newer investors:

 Of course, our team is here to help however we can, so chat us up if you have any questions as you get started!